invicticide/fractive/README.md

 Fractive requires TypeScript 2.6, which is installed as a default dependency when you do `npm install` and invoked when you do `npm run build`.
 If you have a separate global install of TypeScript (e.g. at one point you did `npm install -g typescript`) you could also compile your changes by just doing `tsc` provided your global install is at least version 2.6.
 On Mac and *nix, you can use `which tsc` to find your global install, or on Windows, open the Node.js command prompt and do `where tsc`.
 That said, it's strongly recommended to just use `npm run build` instead.

-To test changes to Fractive locally, you'll want to create a story project that exercises those changes (see [Fractive projects](#fractive-projects) for details).
-Whenever you make a change to Fractive itself, rebuild Fractive and then rebuild the story project:
+To test changes to Fractive locally, you'll want to create a story project that exercises those changes:

+	fractive create path/to/test/story

+Then whenever you make a change to Fractive itself, rebuild Fractive and then rebuild the story project:

 	cd fractive
 	npm run build